Teradata/stacki-wiki/Boxes.md

 ## Create a new box

-This example will create a new distribution using RHEL 6.7 instead of CentOS 6.7.
-We'll then assign a machine to the new box.
+This example will create a new box that incorporates RHEL 6.7 instead of CentOS 6.7.
+Then we'll then assign a machine to the new box.

 List boxes: